microsoft/Data-Science-For-Beginners/4-Data-Science-Lifecycle/15-analyzing/README.md

 ## Data Profiling, Descriptive Statistics, and Pandas
 How do we evaluate if we have enough data to solve this problem?
 Data profiling can summarize and gather some general overall information about our dataset through techniques of descriptive statistics.
 Data profiling helps us understand what is available to us, and descriptive statistics helps us understand how many things are available to us.

-In the few of the lessons, we have used Pandas to provide some descriptive statistics with the [`describe()` function]( https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html).
+In a few of the previous lessons, we have used Pandas to provide some descriptive statistics with the [`describe()` function]( https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html).
 It provides the count, max and min values, mean, standard deviation and quantiles on the numerical data.
 Using descriptive statistics like the `describe()` function can help you assess how much you have and if you need more.

 ## Sampling and Querying
 Exploring everything in a large dataset can be very time consuming and a task that’s usually left up to a computer to do.
 However, sampling is a helpful tool in understanding of the data and allows us to have a better understanding of what’s in the dataset and what it represents.
 With a sample, you can apply probability and statistics to come to some general conclusions about your data.
 While there’s no defined rule on how much data you should sample it’s important to note that the more data you sample, the more precise of a generalization you can make of about data.